Cultural Heritage Class

 Every student has to appear for the Cultural Heritage Examination (Full Marks – 50) along with the examination of Computer and Communicative English.

-Every year, the awardees who successfully complete their work in all the four sections get rewarded with Gold/ Silver/ Bronze Awards in the Award Ceremony, organized by IAYP.
+Every year, the awardees who successfully complete their work in all the four sections (skill, physical recreation, service and adventure) get rewarded with Gold/ Silver/ Bronze Awards in the Award Ceremony, organized by IAYP.

 Friend of the Award